 - Named hyperscaler coverage: The account has a mapped cloud rep with whom you’ve engaged (or can engage).

-- Procurement advantage: Transacting via marketplace could accelerate onboarding, legal review, or budget approval.
+- Procurement advantage: Transacting via the marketplace could accelerate onboarding, legal review, or budget approval.

-- Strategic account fit: The deal size, vertical, or product line aligns with hyperscaler sales goals or solution areas.
+- Strategic account fit: The deal size, vertical, or product line fits hyperscaler sales goals or solution areas.

 Some top teams use internal “co-sell scorecards” to prioritize which deals move forward.
 Others create short intake forms that partner managers can triage efficiently.
 The key is removing ambiguity and making qualification a shared responsibility between sales, partnerships, and RevOps.